xavdid/potent/README.md

 Plans have two main components:

-- a list of directories
+- a list of folders the Plan will run in
-- a list of steps
+- a list of directives to run in those directories

-Each step is identified by its unique `slug` field.
+Each directive is identified by its unique `slug` field.

 ### Authoring Plan files